Cart0

 • Step 1

-Make the cherry sauce: Place the cherries into a pot and cover with about 1 ¾ cups of water or enough to just cover the cherries.
-Cook over medium high heat, bring to a boil and lower heat to medium and cook on a simmer for about 7 to 10 minutes until the cherries are tender and soft.
-Add the red wine, sugar, zest, salt, pepper, ginger (if using) and star anise (if using) into the cherries and stir.
-Cook for an additional 5 minutes.
-In a small bowl, mix the cornstarch with 2 tablespoons of water until dissolved.
-Add the cornstarch mixture into the cherries and mix well.
-Continue cooking the mixture on a simmer stirring constantly until the liquid becomes glossy, thick and clear, about 2 to 4 minutes.
-Transfer the sauce into a bowl.
-Set aside.
+Place the cherries in a pot and add 1¾ cups of water, or just enough to cover them.
+Cook over medium-high heat until the water comes to a boil, then reduce the heat to medium and simmer for 7–10 minutes until the cherries are tender.
+Stir in the red wine, sugar, zest, salt, pepper, ginger (if using), and star anise (if using), and cook for an additional 5 minutes.
+In a small bowl, dissolve the cornstarch in 2 tablespoons of water, then add it to the cherries, stirring well.
+Continue to simmer, stirring constantly, until the sauce becomes thick, glossy, and clear, about 2–4 minutes.
+Transfer the sauce to a bowl and set aside.

 • Step 2

-Dredge the chicken breasts: Place the flour into a bowl.
-Place the beaten eggs into another bowl.
-Mix the Panko and regular bread crumbs, lemon zest, 2 teaspoons of sea salt and 1 teaspoon of pepper in a separate bowl.
-Starting with one chicken breast at a time, coat the chicken in the flour and shake off any excess.
-Dip the chicken into the beaten eggs, coat on both sides and then press the chicken into the Panko and breadcrumb mixture to coat on all sides.
-Transfer chicken to a plate or baking tray.
+Place the flour in a bowl, the beaten eggs in a second bowl, and in a third bowl, combine the Panko and regular breadcrumbs with the lemon zest, 2 teaspoons of sea salt, and 1 teaspoon of pepper.
+Working with one chicken breast at a time, coat it in the flour, shaking off any excess, then dip it into the beaten eggs, making sure both sides are coated.
+Press the chicken into the breadcrumb mixture to cover all sides, then transfer it to a plate or baking tray.
 Repeat with the remaining chicken breasts.

 • Step 3

-Fry the schnitzel: Heat 1 cup of oil in a large skillet over medium high heat.
-After about 1 minute, dip the tip of a chicken breast into the oil to check if it sizzles.
-If the oil sizzles, it is hot and ready for frying.
-Place the chicken breasts into the pan and fry on both sides until golden brown, about 2 to 4 minutes on each side.
+Heat 1 cup of oil in a large skillet over medium-high heat.
+After about 1 minute, test the oil by dipping the tip of a chicken breast into it—if it sizzles, the oil is ready.
+Carefully place the chicken breasts in the pan and fry on both sides until golden brown, about 2–4 minutes per side.

 • Step 4